w3f/polkadot-wiki/docs/learn/how-to/stake-nominate.md

 !!! tip "GOOD TO KNOW"

-    Controller accounts are being deprecated.
-As a result, for new stashes the controller is automatically set to the stash account.
+    Controller accounts have been removed from staking.
+Staking now uses your stash account together with an optional staking proxy.
-    If you don't want to use your stash account often, you can create a staking proxy which can do all staking actions on its behalf.
-It has the same advantages as the controller, but even more flexibility.
+    If you don't want to use your stash account often, you can create a staking proxy which can perform all staking actions on its behalf, giving you added flexibility.

     Check out the article on [creating a proxy account](create-proxy-account.md) for more information.